thsant/wgisd/README.md

 lines, facing the vines at distances around 1-2 meters.
 The EOS REBEL T3i camera captured 240 images, including all *Syrah* pictures.
 The Z2 smartphone grabbed 60 images covering all varieties except *Syrah* .
-The REBEL images were scaled to $2048 \times 1365$ pixels and the Z2 images to $2048 \times 1536$ pixels (see Section \[sec:WGISDPreProc\]).
+The REBEL images were scaled to *2048 X 1365* pixels and the Z2 images to *2048 X 1536* pixels.
 More data about the capture process can be found in the Exif data found in the original image files, included in the dataset.

 ### Who was involved in the data collection process?